nncl/node-queue/readme.md

 ## Getting Started

-First of all, duplicate the file `env.example.js` and rename to `env.js`.
+First of all, duplicate the file `env.example.js` and rename it to `env.js`.
 Next, add your own information.

-Development:
+### Development

 ```
 npm run dev